Optimizing Our Animal's Immune Response

 physitis in multiple bones (via bone scan) and as a wobbler on radiographs.

-I placed her on the transfer factors to see if she could be improved enough
+I placed her on the natural immune enhancing supplement to see if she could be improved enough

 to go into training.
 The farm has begun breaking her and her movement has